Kiffhost/exalted-scripture-understanding/Traits/Anima/Sidereal Castes/Chosen of Endings.md

 ## Lesser Sign of Saturn

 The Reckoner may pay five motes to reflexively make Saturn’s lesser sign, trailing violet stardust from her fingertips.
-Until her next turn, she and all allies within close range add (Sidereal’s Essence, maximum 5) Overwhelming on withering attacks and add an automatic success on decisive damage rolls.
+Until her next turn, she and all allies within close range add (Sidereal’s [[Essence]], maximum 5) Overwhelming on withering attacks and add an automatic success on decisive damage rolls.
 This is free at bonfire.

 ## Greater Sign of Saturn

-Once per story, the Reckoner may pay twenty and one Willpower to make Saturn’s greater sign, shining brilliant violet in the sky above.
+Once per story, the Reckoner may pay twenty and one [[Willpower]] to make Saturn’s greater sign, shining brilliant violet in the sky above.
 This takes her entire turn.
-She and her allies gain −1 target number on damage rolls, or −2 against enemies of fate, and ignore Hardness.
+She and her allies gain −1 target number on damage rolls, or −2 against enemies of fate, and ignore [[Hardness]].
 Un-Exalted enemies can’t take crippling injuries (Exalted, p.
-201) and automatically fail rolls against poison, disease, and crippling effects.
-Medicine rolls to treat their ailments likewise fail.
+201) and automatically fail rolls against poison, disease, and crippling effects. [[Medicine]] rolls to treat their ailments likewise fail.
 Those slain in battle pass unto Lethe, though powerful Exalted still require proper burial rituals to ensure they won’t linger as hungry ghosts.